 Aging your wine in an oak barrel can do wonders for your wine.
 It can also ruin it.
 Before you dive in head first, learn all there is to know about aging in oak.
 Plus: Using oak alternatives.

 The heat of the day is not necessarily the time to harvest your ripe grapes.
-A night harvest allows you to bring the fruit in when it’s cool, which will lower your volatile acidity.
-Wes Hagen explains the special considerations you need to follow when picking grapes under the stars.
+A night harvest allows you to bring the fruit in when it’s cool, which will lower your VA, plus other benefits.